UniqueNetwork/mass-nfts-doc/generate.md

 node 2-create-collection.js
 ```

-After a short period of time, you will see the result of executing the command:
+After a short time, you will see the result of executing the command:

 ```
 🚀 Creating collection... done!